iCarly's Jennette McCurdy Spills Details of "Hellish" Acting Career and Battles With Her Own Team - E! Online

-Jennette McCurdy is sharing more about the struggles she experienced during the height of her iCarly fame and why people around her tried to vehemently discourage her from ending her acting career.
+Jennette McCurdy is sharing more about struggles during the height of her iCarly fame and why people around her tried to vehemently discourage her from switching careers.

 During the Wednesday, March 10 episode of her Empty Inside podcast, the former Nickelodeon mainstay gave new details about her decision to pursue a new path away from Hollywood stardom.
 The 28-year-old star previously confirmed in an episode last month that she quit acting a few years back and will not join Miranda Cosgrove and other alums for the iCarly revival.